Jessica Walter

 After studying acting at the Neighborhood Playhouse School of the Theatre in New York City, Walter began her career on the Broadway stage, winning a 1963 Clarence Derwent Award for Outstanding Debut Performance.
-She made her film debut in the 1964 neo-noir drama Lilith then subsequently starred in the 1966 films Grand Prix and The Group.
+She made her film debut in the 1964 neo-noir drama Lilith, subsequently starring in the 1966 films Grand Prix and The Group.
 Both performances earned her critical acclaim.

-Throughout her career, Walter was a regular presence on American television, playing the titular role in the short-lived police procedural Amy Prentiss, appearing in a recurring role on Trapper John, M.D., working as a series regular for the first half of season one of 90210, and providing the voice of Fran Sinclair on the series Dinosaurs.
-Her role as scheming socialite Lucille Bluth in Arrested Development brought her renewed attention, and she contributed voiceover work to animated shows like Archer and Star vs. the Forces of Evil (2015–18).
+Throughout her career, Walter was a regular presence on American television, playing the title role in the short-lived police procedural Amy Prentiss, appearing in a recurring role on Trapper John, M.D., working as a series regular for the first half of season one of 90210, and providing the voice of Fran Sinclair on the series Dinosaurs.
+Her role as scheming socialite Lucille Bluth in Arrested Development brought her renewed attention, and she contributed voiceover work to animated series such as Archer (2009–2023), and Star vs. the Forces of Evil (2015–2018).

 Early life

-Walter was born on January 31, 1941, in Brooklyn, New York City, to parents Esther (née Groisser), a teacher, and David Walter.
-Walter's father was from a Polish-Jewish family.
-He was a musician and member of the NBC Symphony Orchestra who had attended New York City's High School of Performing Arts.
-Walter's mother was from a Jewish family who migrated to the US from Russia in 1923.
-Her brother, Richard Walter, is a screenwriter.
+Walter was born on January 31, 1941, in Brooklyn, New York, to Esther (née Groisser), a teacher, and David Walter, a musician who was a member of the NBC Symphony Orchestra and the NYC Ballet Orchestra.
+Both of Walter's parents were Jewish, with her mother having immigrated to the US from the Soviet Union in 1923.
+Her brother, Richard, is a retired professor who led the screenwriting program at UCLA.
+The siblings were raised in Elmhurst, Queens.
+Walter attended the High School of Performing Arts in Manhattan, graduating in 1959.

 Career

 Walter began her acting career on stage, winning a Clarence Derwent Award in 1963 for Outstanding Debut Broadway Performance in Photo Finish by Peter Ustinov.
 She soon moved to television, and played Julie Muranoon on the television series, Love of Life.
 While appearing on Love of Life from 1962 to 1965, she also acted on many other popular television series, including Naked City, East Side/West Side, Ben Casey, Route 66, The Doctors and the Nurses, The Rogues, and The Defenders.
-Among those series is Walter's role as Lorna Richmond on "The Ordeal of Mrs. Snow" episode of The Alfred Hitchcock Hour (April 14, 1964), and a supporting role as William Shatner's wife on the drama For the People (1965).
+Among those series is Walter's role as Lorna Richmond on "The Ordeal of Mrs. Snow" episode of The Alfred Hitchcock Hour (April 14, 1964), and a supporting role as William Shatner's wife on the legal drama For the People (1965).

-In 1964, Walter appeared in the first episode of the television series, Flipper as well as the episode "How Much for a Prince?" in CBS's drama The Reporter.
+In 1964, Walter appeared in the first episode of the television series Flipper as well as the episode "How Much for a Prince?" in CBS's drama The Reporter.
 In 1966, she appeared in "The White Knight" episode of The Fugitive.